College of Health

 We offer academic majors that provide unique paths to medical school.

 Students can apply to medical school with any major as long as they also complete required coursework in the sciences and mathematics.

-If you wish to identify yourself as a PHHS student interested in pursuing medicine, please complete the CPHHS Pre-med Initial Interest Form (pdf) and send to Carey.Hilbert@oregonstate.edu or drop off at WB 105.
+If you wish to identify yourself as a College of Health student interested in pursuing medicine, please complete the Pre-med Initial Interest Form.

 By working with the pre-med advisor, students will also establish a mentoring relationship, a critical part of the process.
-Advising appointments can be made by calling the College of Public Health and Human Sciences Office of Student Success at 541-737-8900.
-The CPHHS Pre-Med Advisor is Carey.Hilbert@oregonstate.edu
+Advising appointments can be made by calling the College of Health's Office of Student Success at 541-737-8900.
+The COH Pre-Med Advisor is Maureen.Leong-Kee@oregonstate.edu

-Non-PHHS students should visit the College of Science Pre-medicine FAQ to locate their pre-med advisor.
-If your College does not have a dedicated pre-med advisor, you are welcome to seek out one of those listed on the College of Science website.
+Non-COH students should visit the College of Science Pre-medicine FAQ to locate their pre-med advisor.
+If your college does not have a dedicated pre-med advisor, you are welcome to seek out one of those listed on the College of Science website.